cristidraghici/tvmaze-vue/README.md

 We will start with a cleanup, removing most of the existing components.
 We will then create a basic file structure which will mainly have a dashboard to make a request for a list of movies and a details page which will show the value of the passed param.

 The next step will be to make some requests and get some data from TVmaze.
 Again, we are using `fetch` instead of `axios` because the requests are pretty simple and straightforward.

+A possible improvement can be to cancel an ongoing request if navigating away from the page which is doing the request.

 #### a fetch wrapper